Garden Party

 We had plans to hit a plant sale in Meghan’s neighborhood, but it got so out of hand, the cops had to shut it down.
 Shut it down!
 We gardeners are hard core.

-As much as I thoroughly enjoyed the gardens, the ocean views and lounging over tasty bites, it was the time away with my daughter that is the real gift.
-When your grown kid wants to spend time with you, you drop everything and go.
-Until next time.
+As much as I thoroughly enjoyed the gardens, the ocean views, and lounging over tasty bites, it was the time away with my daughter that was the real gift.
+When your grown kid wants to spend a weekend with you, you drop everything and go.
+Until next the next adventure!

 Posted on by hjones | Leave a comment